pavan-kumar-s/tpp/ICLR.md

 **Weakness-2:**
 Scalability to large, real-world corpora and real-time use cases is not clearly addressed, as experiments rely on controlled corpora with gold evidence and distractors.

 To better reflect real-world use cases, we have modified the benchmark datasets (HotpotQA, MuSiQue, and 2WikiMultiHopQA) by including all passages from other questions as candidate distractors.
 As shown in Table-1, the number of nodes reflects the number of passages that are given as candidate passages for all the questions in the benchmark dataset.
+The number of passages for the benchmarks are 9,221, 6,119 and 11,656 respectively for HotpotQA, 2WikiMQA and Musique.
 This effectively enlarges the candidate corpus, simulating a more realistic retrieval setting where numerous irrelevant documents must be filtered.

 **Action**: We will clearly describe this benchmark modification in the manuscript to demonstrate BrowseNet’s applicability and robustness in larger, more challenging retrieval scenarios.